What is royalty-free music and what are its benefits?

 Content creators are trying to set themselves apart by raising the production values of their videos.
 A lot of these videos feature slick graphics, fast edits, and great music.

 Where many get in trouble is when they choose music.
 They don’t understand copyright laws and their videos get pulled for copyright infringement.

 Whether you realize it or not, copyright infringement is a big issue.
 It can cost you money, time, and cause a lot of stress.
-The best way around copyright infringement is to use royalty-free music, such as from free music libraries.
+The best way around copyright infringement is to use a royalty free music generator, such as from free music libraries.